acidb/mobiscroll-docs/versioned_docs/version-5.24.0/vue/getting-started/installation.md

 ## Install the CLI

-The first step you need to install the Mobiscroll Library into your app is to install the Mobiscroll CLI.
+The first step you need to install the Mobiscroll library into your app is to install the Mobiscroll CLI.

 <CliInstall />